AndreaBuscemi/EUKLID-ITALIANO-DS-Project/README.md

 Support Vector Machine: "SVR_EUKLID.ipynb" <br/>

-Everything is well organized inside the folder named as the repository, the file in the main branch were kept in case anything went wrong.
+Everything is well organized inside the folder named as the repository, the files in the main branch were kept in case anything went wrong.